 9.)
 Use the negotiation process to secure cost savings.
 When a company is keen to get your work, and they know they are competing head-to-head, you can get waivers of fees (such as for delivery), preferential timelines, and so on.
 (Eliminated three times monthly delivery charges of between $50-$125)

 10.)
 Know the market, read industry news to keep up on cost-saving technologies.
 In the last few years, many Internet and e-commerce companies have emerged to serve the print-buying market.
-Integrating the right solutions can impact your bottom line immediate.
-If you’re not aware of what’s out there, you could be operating at a disadvantage to companies who deploy proven technologies for print buying.
+Integrating the right solutions can impact your bottom line immediately.
+If you’re not aware of what’s out there, you could be operating at a disadvantage to companies that deploy proven technologies for print buying.

 Since 1990, Judy Benjamin has managed operations for three major organizations, saving them hundreds of thousands of dollars by implementing new systems, directing internal staff and mailhouses, managing vendors, analyzing costs, coordinating print media and streamlining print buying processes.
-Ms. Benjamin is reachable at; 617-797-8602.
+Ms. Benjamin is reachable at firstname.lastname@example.org; 617-797-8602.